nitad54448/DOE/README.md

 ### **7. Mathematics and Statistics**

 #### **7.1.
 Variable Coding and Normalization**
-Factor levels are normalized to a dimensionless [-1, 1] range.
+Factor levels are normalized to a dimensionless [-1, 1] range prior to fitting and converted back after that.

 * The `codeValue` function applies the transformation:
     $$\text{Coded Value} = \frac{2 \times (\text{Real Value} - \text{Min Value})}{(\text{Max Value} - \text{Min Value})} - 1$$